 Once done with that I will insert an REQ 2 Equalizer by Waves on the instrument channel rack, then cut the low frequencies below 40 Hz and make a high cut until 200 Hz.

-After making sure it is in mono, let’s add some side chain compression in order for the kick to stand out in comparison to the sub bass line.
+After making sure it is in mono, let’s add some sidechain compression.
+By doing this, the kick will stand out in comparison to the sub bass line.

 ~ Kick drum and Sub Bass with a side chain effect